 - 54 on the PTE

-- 600 on the Critical Reading portion of the SAT
+- 540 on the Evidence-Based Reading/Writing portion of the SAT

 - Successful completion of a college-level, non-ESL English class at a U.S. college or university

 SLU reserves the right to require additional testing of any incoming student's English skills.
 Our ETS code for TOEFL is 6629.
 Scores are considered valid for two years.